TheCatIsOnTheMoon/GilletGarasSamantha_12_09032022/README.md

 `yarn`

-- Finally, run the micro API by using this command :
+- Run the micro API by using this command :

 `yarn dev`

-If it works you should see :
+- You should see this message in the terminal :

 > Magic happens on port 3000

 ## App Setup

-- Now, clone or downlaod this repository on your computer.
+- Clone or download this repository on your computer.

 - Run the App in the browser by using this command :

-`yarn start` or `npm start`
+`npm start`

-- you should see this message :
+- You should see this messages in the terminal :

 >  ?
 Something is already running on port 3000.
 Probably:
   /home/sam/.nvm/versions/node/v12.18.0/bin/node app/index.js (pid 2948)